Imeanbusiness/CustCalc/README.md

 ### Using your calculator

-First thing you will see is a bung of buttons.
+First thing you will see is a bunch of buttons.
 All buttons will be explained in detail:

 Deg: Switches to using degrees (on by default)